TIP: For a video of onboarding process, see Sage 200 Professional - Onboarding with Microsoft 365.

 - Enter the details for the on-premises application.

-- Copy and paste the Native Name to the Name Field and Native Internal URL to the Internal URL field from the Microsoft Azure Active Directory Proxy Connector installer
+Name: Copy and paste the Native Name from the Microsoft Azure Active Directory Proxy Connector installer.

 - Set Pre Authentication to Passthrough.